chemdemo/everyauth-cn/README.md

 - It dose also supports password to login.

+## Installation

+`npm install everyauth-cn`

 ## usage：

-1. Install from npm:

-  `npm install everyauth-cn`

-2. Register your account and app on the authorization sites, such as [qq connect](http://connect.qq.com) if you want to login via QQ, get your own appid and appSecret.
+1. Register your account and app on the authorization sites, such as [qq connect](http://connect.qq.com) if you want to login via QQ, get your own appid and appSecret.

-3. Make some configuration as the example app [does](https://github.com/chemdemo/everyauth-cn/blob/master/example/auth-settings.js).
+2. Make some configuration as the example app [does](https://github.com/chemdemo/everyauth-cn/blob/master/example/auth-settings.js).

-4. Just copy any modules(such as google, facebook, twitter, github, etc) from [everyauth](https://github.com/bnoguchi/everyauth/tree/master/lib/modules) as you need.
+3. Just copy any modules(such as google, facebook, twitter, github, etc) from [everyauth](https://github.com/bnoguchi/everyauth/tree/master/lib/modules) as you need.

 ## example: